Cockapoo Advice guide (Before you buy)

 1. These dogs are fussy eaters.

-2. They are known for being intelligent and highly trainable.
+2. They are known for being smart, and highly trainable.

 3. This mix first appeared in the 1950s.

-4. Cockapoo was one of the first poodle mixes.
+4. Cockapoo is one of the first Poodle mixes.

 Pros and cons